elenaAeternanox/itfinland_project/README.md

 ### Jira

-Also Jira integration is realised in the project:
+Also Jira integration is implemented in the project:

 <p align="center">
   <img src="images/screens/Jira.PNG">